liferay/liferay-docs/discover/deployment/articles-dxp/03-configuring-liferay/07-dxp-configuration-and-tuning/02-jvm-tuning.markdown

 $$$

 Monitor the garbage collector statistics to ensure your environment has sufficient allocations for metaspace and also for the survivor spaces.
-Simply using the guideline numbers above may result in dangerous runtime scenarios like out of memory failures.
+Using the configuration above in the wrong environment could result in dangerous runtime scenarios like out of memory failures.
 Improperly tuned survivor spaces also lead to wasted heap space.